emarsden/dash-mpd-cli/README.md

 - `gst-launch-1.0 playbin uri=<MPD-URL>`

-This application is able to download content from certain streams that do not work with other applications (for example xHE-AAC streams which are unsupported by ffmpeg, streamlink, VLC, gstreamer).
+This application is able to download content from certain streams that do not work with other applications (for example xHE-AAC streams which are currently unsupported by ffmpeg, streamlink, VLC, gstreamer).